Okay, let me be clear!

 I love doing this, and it has helped a lot.
 It is one of the tools for time management.

-It shields you from disappointment from seizing answer booklets from you.
+It shields you from the disappointment that comes from seizing answer booklets from you.

 Don’t be among those who know at least 85% of the question but couldn’t do it all.